sajeezy/root-product-builder-fundamentals/README.md

-# root-onboarding
+# Getting started on Root

-Root onboarding certification repository
+This repository will serve as your guide to onboard onto the Root platform.